Usage Policy

 Our Core Commitment

 Every individual has the right to know how their personal information is being used.
-We require all customers to maintain transparency, obtain proper consent, and respect data subject rights throughout the verification process.
+We require all customers to maintain transparency, document a valid lawful basis, obtain consent where legally required, and respect data subject rights throughout the verification process.

 1. Verify Now Usage Principles